-Having studied Islam and political science for most of my adult life, I have learned English, Arabic, and Malay - beside my native Bosnian (Serbian/Croatian).
-I've studied at the International Islamic University Malaysia in Kuala Lumpur and the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+Having studied Islam and political science for most of my adult life, I have learned English, Arabic, and Malay - besides my native Bosnian (Serbian/Croatian).

 My research is on transnational Islamic revival, Islamist activism, politics of Southeast Asia, contemporary Islamic thought, and institutionalization of Islam in the Balkans and Southeast Asia.
-You can access my publications here.
-I consult frequently on the Balkans and Southeast Asian politics, and Islam and politics.
+You can access my publications here and here.
+I frequently consult on the Balkans and Southeast Asian politics, and Islam and politics.